-TSA Employees Miss First Paycheck During Ongoing Partial Government Shutdown
+TSA Employees Work Without Pay During Ongoing Partial Government Shutdown

-TSA employees have missed their first full paycheck as the partial government shutdown continues.
+TSA workers across the US have missed their first full paycheck amid a partial government shutdown.

 Key Facts

-- Some US airports are asking for donations to support unpaid TSA staff.
+- Many US airports are asking for donations to support unpaid TSA staff.

-- Travelers at some airports have experienced long lines and are being urged to arrive early.
+- Travelers have experienced long lines and delays at airports due to staffing shortages and resignations.

 What Happened